syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-We can push the file into upload box in client side in xhr supported browsers alone.
+You can push the file to the Uploadbox in the client side of the XHR supported browsers alone.